mechanismsjs/mech-scope-cell/README.md

 ## CellSetF mechanism

-Sets the value of a cell.
+Sets the value of a cell: overwriting any existing value.
+A new cell is created if it does not exist.

 ```javascript
 var sp = require("mech-scope-cell");